 Planning for Full Global Digital Carnet Adoption by 2028

 ATA Carnets have long provided a paper-based solution for temporary exports, covering goods ranging from sporting equipment to vehicles.
-From 1st June 2026, EU countries, Norway and Switzerland will begin accepting digital ATA Carnets, or eCarnets, marking the first stage of a global rollout expected to reach full adoption by 2028
+From 1st June 2026, UK, EU countries, Norway and Switzerland will begin accepting digital ATA Carnets, or eCarnets, marking the first stage of a global rollout expected to reach full adoption by 2028

-During the pilot phase, the paper carnet will still be recognised as an official, legally recognised document for customs and should still be carried as a backup, while the processes for preparing, submitting, and tracking carnets gradually transition to digital methods.
 Exporters, logistics managers and agents need to prepare for digital processing, and in this guide, we'll outline the current digital carnet process and how it will transition towards a fully paperless system.

 A digital ATA Carnet provides the same duty-free, temporary import/export coverage as a paper carnet but is stored, managed and presented digitally through the Carnet Wallet app.